*DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS.

 Carrot cake – by far my preferred cake of choice.
 C’mon think about it, you get to have something sweet AND one of your 5 a day veggies.
 WIN WIN!!!
-And, lets not forget about cream cheese frosting……………….
+And, lets not forget about the vanilla cream cheese frosting……………….

-When we lived in NY there was this little bakery about a 5 mins walk from our GIANT Manhattan apt – who am I kidding!!
-It was your classic SMALL 2 bed NY apt with laundry in the basement which mean’t waiting forever for the lift to go up and down 3 times to wash/dry your clothes!!
-Then there were the insanely loud traffic noises from living right beside the main road that ran up the east side of Manhattan and let’s not forget about sky high price you paid to live on the island…..
+When we lived in NY there was this little bakery about a 5 mins walk from our GIANT Manhattan apt.
+HA – who am I kidding!!
+It was your classic SMALL 2 bed NY apt with laundry in the basement.
+This mean’t waiting forever for the lift to go up and down 3 times to wash/dry your clothes, fun times!!
+Then there were the insanely loud traffic noises.Not helped by living right beside the main road that ran up the east side of Manhattan.
+Oh, and let’s not forget about sky high price you paid to live on the island…..

 Reading back upon what I have written so far I should really be talking about my cupcakes the way I described the shop bought ones.
 I could re-write it but then I’d have to think about what to write so lets just pretend that all the amazing things I wrote about light, airy, flavour, perfection, more-ish etc etc was about my own cupcakes!
 Truthfully I’m no master baker so mine defo aren’t as great as theirs BUT as someone who loves carrot cake I can 100% attest to these fellas being grade A and well worth baking at home.
 They are quick, easy and totally DELISH using simple items that any good pantry is already stocked with.

 So why not get the kids involved and whip a batch up this week!
 Happy Baking.

 - 160 ml Squeaky Gate 'mild one' olive oil

 - 1 tsp vanilla bean puree